hund030/terraform-provider-azurerm/website/docs/d/private_link_endpoint.html.markdown

 The following attributes are exported:

+* `id` - The ID of the Private Endpoint.

-* `location` - Resource location.
+* `location` - The Azure Region in which this Private Endpoint exists.

 * `manual_private_link_service_connections` - A grouping of information about the connection to the remote resource.
 Used when the network admin does not have access to approve connections to the remote resource.
 One or more `manual_private_link_service_connection` block defined below.

-* `network_interfaces` - Gets an array of references to the network interfaces created for this private endpoint.
-One or more `network_interface` block defined below.

 * `private_link_service_connections` - A grouping of information about the connection to the remote resource.
 One or more `private_link_service_connection` block defined below.

 * `subnet_id` - The ID of the subnet from which the private IP will be allocated.

+* `network_interface_ids` - Displays an list of network interface ids that have been created for this private endpoint.

-* `tags` - Resource tags.
+* `tags` - A mapping of tags assigned to the resource.

 ---